QualiTorque/terraform-provider-torque/docs/resources/tag.md

 page_title: "torque_tag Resource - terraform-provider-torque"
 subcategory: ""
 description: |-
-  Creation of a new Torque space with associated entities (users, repos, etc...)
+  Creation of a new Torque Tag, it's scope, value and/or possible values
 ---

 # torque_tag (Resource)

-Creation of a new Torque space with associated entities (users, repos, etc...)
+Creation of a new Torque Tag, it's scope, value and/or possible values

 ## Example Usage